 Equilibrium concepts.
 Statics of a particle.
 Statics of a system of particles and rigid bodies.
 Distributed forces, centroids and center of gravity.
 Friction.
 Kinetics of particles: Newton's Laws of motion, energy and momentum.
 Kinematics and of particles.
 Dynamics of rotating bodies.
-Credit for this course is not applicable to BSME, BSMSE and BSAE programs.
+Credit for this course is not applicable to BSME or BSMSE programs.
 Prerequisites: PHYS 123, MATH 152, CS 105.
-Corequisite: MATH 252.
 (3-0-3)